khadas/khadas_docs/android/source/vim1/EraseEMMC.md

 <div class="tab-content" id="myTabContent">
 <div class="tab-pane fade show active" id="serial" role="tabpanel" aria-labelledby="serial-tab">

-* Refer to this [guide](SetupSerialTool.html) to setup the Serial Tool for your VIM.
+* Refer to this [guide](SetupSerialTool.html) to setup the Serial Tool for your VIM
-* Once again, ensure you've done the correct connections and setup.
+* Once again, ensure you've done the correct connections and setup
 * Hit `SPACE` key at the moment of bootup to stop autoboot.
-This step will make your VIM enter into u-boot mode.
+This step will make your VIM enter into u-boot mode
-* Type `store boot_erase bootloader` on the terminal of u-boot, and wait for the erasure process to complete.
+* Type `store boot_erase bootloader` on the terminal of u-boot, and wait for the erasure process to complete
 * Type `reboot` or press the `Reset` button
 * Use the following as a reference: